 - Eat right for your body: Food sensitivities and unhealthy food choices can add another stress load.
-To ensure you are eating foods that balance hormones for your body sign up for our exclusive 8-day full Cooking for Balance program viewing and learn how to use food to regain energy anxiety.
+To ensure you are eating foods that balance hormones for your body, I invite you to check out Cooking for Hormones Balance to learn how to use food to regain energy.

 - Minimize sugar intake: Cut back on sugar in all its different forms including honey and agave syrup.
 Watch out for hidden sources of sugar in packaged foods such as dextrose and maltose.
 And, minimize your intake of fruits, giving preference to lower fructose varieties such as berries and kiwi fruit.
 Very sweet foods put your body under the stress of having to quickly pump out insulin to lower the high blood glucose levels.
 Your body regards blood sugar crushes as a threat and you guessed it – will trigger more stress hormones in response.
 It’s a vicious cycle.

 - Breakfast like a queen: Enjoy a hearty, preferably savory breakfast, to help increase your cortisol levels at the beginning of the day.
-You can learn how to add more hormone-balancing ingredients to your meal with our free 15 Breakfasts to Rebalance Your Hormones here.
+You can learn how to add more hormone-balancing ingredients to your meal with our free 15 Breakfasts to Rebalance Your Hormones guide here.